Getting to know me

 I was fortunate to work for visionary elected officials who made it a strategic goal to be able to issue permits and process structural plans and applications electronically, long before other local governments thought it was possible.

 For the past 16 years, through many collaborations and partnerships with other organizations and staff teams, we have been successful in being able to bring permitting services electronically to our customers.
-I was the business process and technology manager and my role was to find ways to serve our residents and customers with higher levels of customer service.
+I was the business process and technology manager and my role were to find ways to serve our residents and customers with higher levels of customer service.
 I loved my job and assumed that I would retire as a manager.

 However, in the fall of 2015, there was an election and after that election, the new county executive appointed me as planning director.
 In January of 2016, I was suddenly responsible to lead a diverse department of 130 employees.
-We administer all of the land-use codes, review, issue, and inspect development and building permits and conduct code enforcement investigations.
+We administer all of the land-use codes, review, issue, and inspect development and building permits, and conduct code enforcement investigations.
 We have internal support within our own department including budget and finance, a mapping (GIS) division, human resources, training, a technology team, and public records.
 We even house the Office of the County Fire Marshal with commissioned fire investigators and inspectors.
 We also have the responsibility to plan for the next 30 years under Washington’s growth management act, so we have a long-range planning department that includes planners specializing in community engagement, demographics, code writing, and policy development.

 I was so nervous and so worried about taking on a leadership role but I thought, “how many times in your life do you get an opportunity like this at the end of a career?”
 In my field especially, “how often has there been a woman planning director in a county of our size?”
 Up until now, never.
 My desire was to grasp this unprecedented opportunity to lead in a different way.

 There has been lots of leadership volatility in our planning and building department over the years because it is a political appointment by the county executive.
 By the time I became the director there had been over 20 directors during my tenure.